Naterra/cheatsheets/algo/LinkedList.md

 }
 ```

-### removeFirst()
+### .removeFirst()
-Remove first Node of LL.
+Remove first Node of Linked List.
 The Lists head now should be the second element.
 ```javascript
 removeFirst(){
     if(!this.head) return; //prevent error